-The Local Nuisance and Litter Control Act 2016 was phased in during 2017, making Council the relevant authority for local nuisance and litter control in its Council area.
+The Local Nuisance and Litter Control Act 2016 was phased in during 2017 making Council the relevant authority for local nuisance and litter control in the Council area.
 Allowing or contributing to local nuisance or litter within the City of Mount Gambier is a crime and has some very costly penalties.

 It’s anticipated the Act will assist Council in resolving local nuisance complaints and also has a strong focus on managing littering and illegal dumping across South Australia.

 Some of most common offences and related fines are as follows;

 For more information and Fact Sheets on the Local Nuisance and Litter Control Act 2016, visit the Local Government Association website.

 Bills or advertising posters must not be posted on property without the consent of the owner occupier.
 Litterer or bill poster must remove the litter or bill poster at the request of an authorised officer immediately or risk a $315 fine.

 The EPA has developed the ‘Dob in a Litterer’ app which can be used by members of the public to identify persons who commit a littering offence from a vehicle.
 The app is free and available for Android and Apple phones and tablets and can be found here.